marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 To have CoC install extensions automatically you have to set up the `coc_global_extensions` variable inside the `config.vim` file, with a list of _CoC_ extensions you want to install at **start up time**.

-So lets add some extensions by adding the following directive to your `config.vim` file and **restarting** vim:
+So lets add some extensions by adding the following directive to your `config.vim` file and **restarting vim**:

 ```vim
 let g:coc_global_extensions = [